sderosiaux/golb/src/pages/2018-08-10-never-commit-too-early/index.md

 }
 ```

-We won't talk much more about tagless final but more about the general case: function encodings.
+We won't talk that much about tagless final but more about the general case: function encodings.
+We'll take a tour about the typeclasses usage, advantages and downsides, and will make our way to un-stack monad-transformers stack.

-Committing to an implementation can have an impact on dependents applications: the need to refactor, the need to add libraries, add converters.
-It can also have an impact on performance, it can even break at runtime (stack safety).
+Committing to an implementation can have an impact on dependents applications: the need to refactor, the need to add libraries, add converters, lifting the types.
+It can also have an impact on performance, it can even break at runtime, depending on which implementation is used.

 TOC